 This Plan provides a path towards a more sustainable tomorrow - we will have to continue to track our progress and work together to achieve it.
 This assessment has been supported by the Planning and Development Advisory Council (PDAC) and planning partners spanning government, non-profit, and private interest groups.
-On January 21, 2021, the PDAC endorsed the draft CSDP document to support finalization.
-The Final CSDP was published for public comment on and public meetings were held on Saipan, Tinian, and Rota in <first week of March?>.
-Additional comments were addressed in a final update.

-It was submitted to the PDAC for endorsement on , and to the Governor for approval on .
+On January 21, 2021, the PDAC endorsed the draft CSDP document to support finalization, and endorsed the final draft for public notice and comment on June 7, 2021.
+The Final Draft CSDP was published for public comment on June 8, 2021 and public meetings were held on Saipan, Tinian, and Rota in June and July, 2021.
+Additional comments were addressed in a final update which was endorsed by the Planning and Development Advisory Council, June 6, 2021.
+The CSDP was prepared for the CNMI Office of the Governor and transmitted on August 27, 2021, and approved by Governor Torres on October 26, 2021.

 This living document aims to fulfill the mandates of Public Law 20-20 and create a structure that will support an adaptive management approach to achieving sustainability outcomes for the CNMI.
-Applying the triple-bottom line approach of the Sustainable Development Goals and framed by Smart Safe Growth principles, these efforts and the ongoing investments they will guide will pay dividends for people, property, and our planet.
+Applying the triple-bottom-line approach of the Sustainable Development Goals and framed by Smart Safe Growth principles, these efforts, and the ongoing investments they will guide will pay dividends for people, property, and our planet.
 Together we can work to achieve this shared vision of a more sustainable CNMI.